(You have options in perusing this page: see my Power Browsing advice.)

 Despite being what some people call paranoid about "security", for many years, each of my computers have had a folder which the other computers on my LAN can read from... but not write to.

 Here my security concern is in respect of restricting access to my computers, to the files on them.
-Never forget that protecting yourself from the loss of your documents and data due to equimpment failure... or theft, or fire... is another important branch of "security".
+Never forget that protecting yourself from the loss of your documents and data due to equipment failure... or theft, or fire... is another important branch of "security".

 The shared folder is tremendously useful for passing documents or data from machine to machine.
 (If you don't have shared folders, don't forget you can email yourself, and send them as attachments.
 Or just use a "good old" USB memory stick.
 Was there life before memory sticks?